OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Pre-migration phase
 --------------------------------------------------------------------------------

-OpenNebula provides a script that must be run **before** it is upgraded.
+OpenNebula provides a script that must be run **before** it is upgraded using the **oneadmin** user account.
 This script can be downloaded from TODO.

+.. important:: This pre-migration script should only work with OpenNebula 5.0 version and above.
+If you're running OpenNebula 4.14.2 or lower you should first upgrade to a 5.* version and then use this pre-migration tool.

 .. important:: Before the pre-migration script can be executed you must edit the /etc/one/oned.conf configuration file and change the DS_MAD_CONF vcenter section: PERSISTENT_ONLY must be changed to NO and REQUIRED_ATTRS should be set to "" so VCENTER_CLUSTER is no longer required.
 OpenNebula services must be restarted once the oned.conf file is changed.